OpenBagTwo/chappeau/README.md

   [Armor Statues Datapack](https://modrinth.com/datapack/armor-statues-datapack)
   or an [equivalent mod](https://modrinth.com/mod/armor-poser))

-Each pack in this repo can be installed independently and are mutually compatible with each other.
+Each pack in this repo can be installed independently and are trivial to combine.

 ## Table of Contents